open-make/openmakewebsite/content/blog/2023-02-07-interview-plastic-scanner/index.en.md

 # Interview: Plastic scanner

+Jerry de Vos developed the plastic scanner during his master thesis, it will be a device that can identify the most common types of plastic, in order to make plastic recycling simpler, more accessible, and more viable!

 *by the Open make team, and Jerry de Vos.
 Copyright to the authors, distributed under a CC-BY 4.0 licence.*

 **Sections:**